Borrowing Policy

 Overdue and Billing Procedures

-A replacement fee will be charged for each item still checked out after the billing date (see chart below for amounts).
+The billing warning notifies borrowers of the amount they are charged per item and notifies Accounting of the charges.
 All replacement fees and overdue fines are charged to a student's My Stephens/PowerCampus account and will appear on the monthly statement.

 Questions